 Working client side has it’s obvious disadvantages in the area of variety BUT this is where my personal preference, my character and my career goals started to make a difference in my choice of path.

 To me, working within a single brand and seeing it grow and flourish over the course of a year was really attractive.
-Being a part of that feels really special and you feel connected to the brand in a way I don’t think you do if you’re working on it from an external agency point of view.
-You feel the stakes more, you take the fails harder but you feel the wins with much more satisfaction and longevity.
+Being a part of that feels really special and you feel connected to the brand.
+You feel the stakes more, you take the fails harder but you feel the wins with much more satisfaction.

-If you want the best of both worlds, find a company to work for that has within it several brands or offshoots where you can get that variety but also become part of the brand.
+If you want the best of both worlds, find a company to work for that has several offshoots where you can get that variety.
 I work on 6 unique brands within a PLC.
-I’m physically sat with the staff in the same building, I have lunch and friday drinks with them and I feel connected to their successes and setbacks because they’re also my successes and setbacks and we get to share that.
+I’m physically sat with the staff in the same building, I have lunch and friday drinks with them and I feel connected to their successes and setbacks because they’re also my successes and setbacks.

 5. Culture.
 No winners.
 No Losers.

-I had to remind myself we’re pretty damned lucky in Brighton.
-Company culture is a ‘thing’ here and the more traditionally corporate companies, who hire their own digital staff, are beginning to pick this company culture ‘thing’ up, specifically in startups and brands started in the last 5 to 6 years.
+Company culture is a ‘thing’ in Brighton.
+Even the more traditional companies are beginning to pick this company culture ‘thing’ up.
+Specifically true of startups and brands started in the last 5 to 6 years.

 Agencies have always had company culture nailed.
 I scroll through Twitter see Pi Datametrics, Propellernet or Add Mustard doing something hilarious weekly and think how great it would be to be a part of that kind of agency life.